 For the second test, I’ll remove the tape from beneath the Cool-slim and place it on top of my Dish Network’s satellite receiver (no vents/grilles at the top).
 The Dish Network receiver is active on its own throughout the day, due to the inclusion of a digital recorder/hard drive.
 The Cool-slim turned itself on/off during the course of the day as needed — obviously my not having a cooling system working for my home theater is an issue I’ll be addressing moving forward.

-A solid construction and simplistic procedure makes the Cool-slim Component Cooler a helpful accessory for home theater use.
-At a retail cost of about 0 (depending on where you get it from), the Cool-slim does something that you might have never thought you’d need — but you’d be wrong.
+Bottom line: A solid construction and simplistic procedure makes the Cool-slim Component Cooler a helpful accessory for home theater use.
+At a retail cost of about $220 (depending on where you get it from), the Cool-slim does something that you might have never thought you’d need — but you’d be wrong.

 - Unattended operation